 They look at us encouragingly, as if they’ve aged five years as if they are already Albion mothers.

-After what seems like forever, one of the Masters looks up at our line.
-He peers at us closely and then turns to his list.
+After what feels like an eternity, one of the Masters looks up at our line.
+He studies us closely and then turns to his list.
 He clears his throat; it’s the loudest sound in the room, and everyone tenses.

 “Numbers 958,687,487.64.3 to 987,533,512.64.5,” he says.
 “Please wait outside the room until your number is called.
 The rest of you are dismissed.”